codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 description: "Set up your Hosted GitOps environment"
 group: installation
 sub_group: gitops
-redirect_from:
-  - /docs/installation/gitops/hosted-runtime/
 toc: true
 ---

 For GitOps, Codefresh offers the option of installing Hosted and Hybrid GitOps Runtimes.
 Hosted GitOps Runtimes are fully managed and maintained by Codefresh.
-For a comparison, see [Hosted vs. Hybrid GitOps]({{site.baseurl}}/docs/installation/runtime-architecture/gitops/#hosted-vshybrid-gitops).
+For a comparison, see [Hosted vs. Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/#hosted-vshybrid-gitops).

 This article describes how to install the Hosted GitOps Runtime to leverage GitOps capabilities.<br>
-For Hybrid GitOps Runtime installation, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/runtime-architecture/gitops/hybrid-gitops-helm-installation/).
+For Hybrid GitOps Runtime installation, see [Hybrid GitOps Runtime installation]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops-helm-installation/).

 >**NOTE**
 You can install a _single Hosted GitOps Runtime per Codefresh account_.